Focus Paralane² 9.7 – reduced to £4399!

 We are truly delighted to have the new Focus Paralane² as part of our stock of bikes.
-We currently have this one in stock – size 54 cm (a medium) in blue and we have a 57 cm due in very soon.
+We currently have this one in stock – size 54 cm (a medium) and a 57 cm (large) in blue.
 Basically it’s stunning.
 We have other sizes on order and also other models such as the Focus Paralane² 6.9.

 This bike is what the market has been waiting for.
 In short it is a highly specced electric road bike at an unbelievably light weight.
 The bike comes in at 13 kg meaning that you can ride the bike like a conventional road bike but use the powerful (400 watt, 60 NM) motor when you need it.

 Electric bikes are a fantastic concept and they have made a huge difference to so many people.
 However, because of the weight and the speed limitation, for people who ride a road bike to a decent standard the normal electric bikes are of less help to a commuter looking to reduce their commute time or to the leisure rider who wants to ride with friends on their ultra light road bikes.
 The Focus Paralane solves this issue because it it almost as light as a standard bike so that you can ride just as fast on the flat but get an advantage on the hills.
 It is in short what a lot of people have been waiting for.

 The motor on this bike is the new Fazua evation system.
 It is a torque motor – so adds power to the power you put in – and like other motors on ebikes the output is 250 watts.
 The maximum torque is a very impressive 60 newton metres.
 This is equivalent to the Bosch Performance Line motor.
 The battery capacity is 7 amp hours, or 250 watt hours.
 That is less than other electric bikes, but of course the whole idea is that you use the motor only when you need it.